ignacio-nacho-barbano/igor-tech-test/readme.md

 ## Tests

-You can also test these files to make sure they are working properly in a few differrent scenarios once changes are made.
+You can also test these files to make sure they are working properly in a few different scenarios once changes are made.

 To test the functions run the command `npm test`